CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 Syntax: .floatmode VALUE

 This pseudo-operation must be inside kernel configuration.
-Set floatmode.
+Set floatmode (FP_ROUND and FP_DENORM fields of the MODE register).
 Value shall to be byte value.

 ### .get_driver_version